AurthorPro/Seleoscribe/README.md

-# Luminal — Cosmic Journal
+# Seleoscribe — Cosmic Journal

 A local-first cosmic journaling PWA.
 Journal guided by moon phases, planetary transits, and your birth chart.